Configuration, constants, and model creation.

 Get the glyph set for the current charset mode.

-Reset the glyphs cache (for testing).
+Reset the glyphs and charset-mode caches (for testing).

 Check whether the terminal is in ASCII charset mode.